zwt-sdk/zwt/README.md

 ## ZWT sources for Androind as Android Studio project

-If you are interested in recompiling the ZWT library implamentation for Android, you can either use the sorce code provide in this repo or use the same sources available also as [Android Studio ZWT project](https://github.com/zwt-sdk/zwt-android).
+If you are interested in recompiling the ZWT library implamentation for Android, you can either use the sorce code provide in this repo or use the same sources available also as [Android Studio project](https://github.com/zwt-sdk/zwt-android).